sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

 **20. What is a deadlock in the context of operating systems?**

-   Answer: Deadlock is a situation in which two or more processes are unable to proceed further because each is waiting for the other to release a resource that they need to continue execution.
+   Answer: Deadlock is a situation in which two or more processes are unable to proceed further because they are waiting for each other to relase their resources .

 **21. What are the necessary conditions for a deadlock to occur?**